sot/mica/docs/ocat_target_table.rst

 Local Ocat access
 -----------------

-Faster access to the Ocat is possible if the local Ocat HDF5 file is available on disk.
-In particular reading the entire Ocat or querying on a target name substring is at least 10 times faster.
+The :func:`~mica.archive.cda.services.get_ocat_local` function provides fast access to the Ocat if the local Ocat HDF5 file is available on disk.
+In particular reading the entire Ocat or querying on a target name substring is at least 10 times faster than using the `Web access to CDA`_.

 The local version of the Ocat is cached in memory the first time it is read in full, so this means subsequent full reads or searches for target names will be